Iowa

 Enforcement of Breach Notification Law

 A violation of Iowa Code Chapter 715C is an unlawful practice under Iowa's consumer fraud statute.
-The Iowa Attorney General may seek and obtain an order requiring the violating party to pay damages on behalf of injured persons.
+The Iowa Attorney General may seek an order requiring the violating party to pay damages on behalf of injured persons.
 Entities that comply with federal laws providing equivalent or greater protection (such as GLBA or HIPAA) are deemed to be in compliance with Iowa's breach notification requirements.

 How Iowa Compares to Other State Privacy Laws